I’ve reached the age where my ideal Friday night involves pajamas, a couch, a book and being asleep by 10 o’clock. (ok, 9:30).

 Don’t get me wrong; I still want to be invited, but I don’t always want to go.

 My life seemed to narrow in the last decade.
-Even before the pandemic, I found myself skipping events, not always responding to texts and working to strengthen my circle of friends rather than just grow it.
+Even before our season of the forced isolating pandemic, I found myself skipping events, not always responding to texts and working to strengthen my circle of friends rather than just grow it.
 I started to choose depth over width and have never regretted it.

 One of my favorite childhood friends has a saying (well, actually it came from Al Capone), “Be careful who you call your friends.
 I’d rather have four quarters than 100 pennies.”